-The answer for many student loan borrowers is probably yes.
-The sooner you can reduce your interest costs, the faster you can start saving money.
-If the average rate on your existing student loan balance of $50,000 is 7 percent and you can reduce it to 5 percent through refinancing, it could save you around $50 a month over a 10-year payment period or more than $6,000 over the life of the loan.
+For example, if the average rate on your existing student loan balance of $50,000 is 7% and you can reduce it to 5% through refinancing, it could save you around $50 a month over a 10-year repayment period, or more than $6,000 over the life of the loan.
 That’s money that can be put towards buying a car or a house, saving for retirement, or starting a family.

 Lenders That Do Refinance Before Graduation